Loneth/Loneth/README.md

   <img alt="banner" src="https://github.com/Loneth/Loneth/blob/main/assets/Github-Banner.png"/>
 </a>

-My name is Odilio Ganesha Nugroho and i am 20 years old, usually i use the name zueira or dae when playing games.
-I am a student at Universitas Kristen Duta Wacana (UKDW) majoring informatics class of 2021 in Yogyakarta, Indonesia.
+My name is Odilio Ganesha Nugroho you can call me zueira or dae.
+I'm a student at Duta Wacana Christian University (Universitas Kristen Duta Wacana / UKDW) majoring informatics class of 2021 in Yogyakarta, Indonesia.
 I love to learn, iterate, and fail fast on the path to success.
 I strive to lead with a servants heart and improve the lives of those around me.

 ### 🦄 About